bmatusiak/rectify/README.md

 ### Event: "ready" (app)

 When all plugins are done, the "ready" event is emitted.
 The value is the Rectify instance itself.

+## Rectify hub

+Rectify provides a hub plugin, this hub provides hooks into build events, and provides a emitter for general use across the app